Winter Burn or Evergreen BrowningReading time: 6 minutes

 You’re most likely to notice browning in the winter during dry, windy, and cold weather.
-Additionally, environmental stressors or pest and disease infestations can contribute to this problem, so it’s essential to be vigilant about your lawn and trees to avoid long-term concerns.
+Additionally, environmental stressors or pest and disease infestations can contribute to this problem, so it’s essential to be vigilant about your trees to avoid long-term concerns.

 As mentioned above, there are multiple causes for evergreen browning.
 Common factors include drought, high winds, and extreme temperatures.